austin-taylor/pixyll/_posts/2016-12-17-build-a-world-class-monitoring-system-enterprise-small-office-home.md

 * All products with links are personal preference.
 I'm sharing the setup of my network, but feel free to use replacements.
 * There are many ways to monitor network traffic.
 Network TAPs are the cleanest way to do it.
 The recommended TAP above serves as a gigabit switch and can be powered by a USB.
 Choose a TAP that suits you.
 In many cases, 100Mbps is okay, but may suffer from packet loss if the network operates at greater speeds.
 * It is possible to listen on the same interface that you're management port is on (the port with an IP address), but it is best to have a dedicated interface.
 * Per [SELKS Github](https://github.com/StamusNetworks/SELKS) the minimal configuration for production usage is 2 cores and 4 Gb of memory.
 As Suricata and Elastisearch are multithreaded, the more cores you have the better it is.
-Regarding memory, the more traffic to monitor you have, the more getting some extra memory will be interesting.
+Regarding memory, the more traffic to monitor you have, the more extra memory will be required.
 See [Running SELKS in production](https://github.com/StamusNetworks/SELKS/wiki/Running-SELKS-in-production) page for more info.

 Software
 -----